 Byron Bay, NSW

 Not only is Byron Bay one of the best Australia beaches, but it is also one of the best beaches in New South Wales.
-Now we definitely have a soft spot for Byron Bay.
+Now, we definitely have a soft spot for Byron Bay.

 But even without this incredibly personal connection, Byron Bay Main Beach never disappoints.

 With the views of mountains in the distance, this long stretch of sandy beach is a great place for a day in the sun, an afternoon stroll, or a romantic evening.
-When the sun goes down, the backpackers, out of town families, and locals can often be found mingling together, gathered around a few buskers with guitars, right there on the beach.
+When the sun goes down, the backpackers, out-of-town families, and locals can often be found mingling together, gathered around a few buskers with guitars, right there on the beach.

 There is a certain sense of community here, and it’s that feeling that draws many to come back to Byron Bay over and over again.